top of page

 Each Afrojester carries a unique intersection of culture, spirituality, philosophy, and science, making every piece a singular expression of thought, identity, and culture.

-Through animation, games, music, interactive art-tech experimentation,
+Through digital art, animation, games, art-tech experimentation,

 At the heart of the Afrojesters universe are Face and Flip.